Susan Fletcher (American author)

 Susan Fletcher (born May 28, 1951) is an American writer of fiction, primarily speculative fiction for children or young adults.
 She was born in Pasadena, California and has worked from Wilsonville, Oregon.

-Her first book was Dragon's Milk, a fantasy novel from Jean Karl Books at Atheneum in 1989.
+Her first book was The Haunting Possibility, a young adult mystery novel.
+Next came Dragon's Milk, a fantasy novel from Jean Karl Books at Atheneum in 1989.
 Three more Dragon Chronicles have followed, the latest in 2010.